b-a-r-u-n/task-21/README.md

 This code snippet is filtering out the prime numbers from the array `arr` which contains numbers from 1 to 100.

+# Problem 5

+This code snippet demonstrates the use of the `map`, `filter`, and `reduce` functions in JavaScript with an array `arr` containing numbers [10, 24, 37, 40, 50, 60, 75, 80, 97, 100].